 - 1 cup carrots, shredded

-- 1 medium green cabbage, sliced into strips
+- 1 small green cabbage, sliced into strips

 - 1 tbsp coconut aminos